Forthcoming Titles

 Translated, with an introduction, by Matt Seidel

-A nameless employee stands outside the door to his office, hesitating to enter because he is five minutes late.
-A banal opening that immediately launches into a breathless narrative that gallops across genres, modes, and galaxies.
+An employee stands outside the door to his office, hesitating to enter because he is five minutes late.
+A banal opening that immediately launches into a frenetic narrative that gallops across genres, modes, and galaxies.
 A ferocious, entropic exercise of the imagination that will leave the reader breathless.